-Hours of work and Working Pattern - The hours of work for the position are 100% of full-time, working Monday-Friday.
+Hours of Work and Working Pattern

+The hours of work for the position are full-time (37 hours) working Monday - Friday.

+Pension

-Pension - You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a defined benefits pension scheme.
-For further information please visit: www.pensions.admin.cam.ac.uk/
+You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a hybrid pension scheme.
+For further information please visit: www.pensions.admin.cam.ac.uk/.

+Annual leave

-Annual leave - Full time employees are entitled to annual paid leave of 41 days inclusive of public holidays.
+Full time employees are entitled to annual paid leave of 41 days inclusive of public holidays.
 For new part-time employees, annual leave will be pro rata'd based on days worked.
-The leave year runs from 1 October to 30 September.